yjm1849819727/yjm1849819727.github.io/hobbies.md

 ## Past Hobbies

-I previously enjoyed vlog making, and computer game developing/playing.
-However, I have no time to do any of these things recently.
+I previously enjoyed playing games and making vlogs.In my freshman year, I joined the motion capture laboratory and wanted to work on game development, but due to heavy coursework, I had to quit.

 <!-- ## My Cat